FuelLabs/fuel-indexer/docs/src/reference-guide/plugins/forc-index/index.md

-    help      Print this message or the help of the given subcommand(s) init      Create a new indexer project in the current directory new       Create a new indexer project in a new directory remove    Stop and remove a running index revert    Revert a running indexer to its previous version start     Start a local indexer service
+    help      Print this message or the help of the given subcommand(s) init      Create a new indexer project in the current directory new       Create a new indexer project in a new directory remove    Stop and remove a running indexer revert    Revert a running indexer to its previous version start     Start a local indexer service
 ```